How To Move Forward In Life When You Feel Stuck

-It’s tempting to blame others and become the least productive manifestation of yourself, focusing in on anger, frustration and anxiety.
+It’s tempting to blame others and become the least productive manifestation of yourself, focusing in on anger, frustration, and anxiety.
 However, there are ways to tap into your hope and overcome the obstacles that make you feel most stuck.
 So, whatever your goal, try these six tips that can move forward with your life.

 1. Change Your State